 The evaluation of the Project work at the end of the semester will be based on the project report and a Viva-Voce Examination by a team consisting of one internal examiner and one external examiner for each programme.
 The Controller of Examinations shall appoint the internal examiner and external examiner.
 The evaluation report from the examiners will be for 50 marks.
-The breakup of marks for the viva-voce is as follows:
+The breakup of marks for the Internal assessment and external assessment is as given in Table 9: